HigherOrderCO/Kind/base/Lit/Litereum.md

 However, there are key differences that are a better fit for some scenarios.
-For example, the deployment of contracts does not require signatures; These contracts are smaller than their Ethereum counterparts for technical aspects such as shorter serializarion and global sharing of functions.
+For example, the deployment of contracts does not require signatures; These contracts are smaller than their Ethereum counterparts for technical aspects such as shorter serialization and global sharing of functions.
 Therefore, deploying blocks and performing non-signed calls should be more scalable on Litereum.